 Constantine was sent to Diocletian’s court in Nicomedia immediately after his father was appointed one of the two Caesars of the Tetrarchy in 293.
 After Constantine died of ill health, troops loyal to Constantius proclaimed Constantine Augustus.
 Later Galerius granted him the title of Caesar, confirming Constantine’s jurisdiction over the territories held by his father.

 He was a providential man for the Christian Church, especially after 312, when – before a decisive battle with his rival for the throne, Maxentius – he was converted.
 Eusebius of Caesarea and Lactantius (church historians) stated that on the eve of the battle of Pons Milvus (Eagle’s Bridge) on 28 October 312 against Maxentius, Constantine saw a bright cross in the daytime sky above the sun with the inscription in hoc signo vinces (‘by this sign, you will win’).

 Constantine the Great was a providential emperor.
-Emperor Constantine’s reign (306-337) was the most important change in the history of the Church.
-The peace brought by the end of persecution introduced the world to a new history of Christianity.
-The conversion of the victorious emperor at Pons Milvius and the signing of the Edict of Toleration in 313 were events that changed the situation of Christianity.
+Emperor Constantine’s reign (306-337) was the most critical change in the history of the Church.
+The peace brought by the end of persecution introduced the world to a new record of Christianity.
+The conversion of the victorious emperor at Pons Milvius and the signing of the Edict of Toleration in 313 changed the situation of Christianity.